 The carrycots supplied by us are:

-If you have reserved your seat at a carrycot position, you can ask the cabin crew for a child seat.
+If you have reserved your seat at a bassinet/carrycot /child seat position, you can ask the cabin crew for a child seat.
 The child seats supplied by us are:

 Read more information on flying with a baby on British Airways here